 In October 2020, the Company entered into a lease for approximately 1,356 square meters, which is allocated on 839 square meters of office space, and 518 square meters of laboratory space in Hørsholm, Denmark.
 In addition to the ordinary lease payments, the Company obtained financing from DTU Science Park A/S ("DTU") for rebuilding the laboratory facility and engineering building to match the Company's needs.
 The Company will repay the \$1.3 million financing at a fixed interest rate of 6% over 8 years.
 If the lease is terminated due to default by the Company before the outstanding balance, including interest accrued, has been repaid, the remaining balance is due immediately.
-The finance liability is recorded at cost, which approximates fair value at the time of issuance.
-As of March 31, 2022, the Company is still in discussions with DTU on the actual costs incurred.
-For the three months ended March 31, 2022, interest expense related to the Loan from lessor was immaterial.
+The finance liability is recorded at amortized cost, which approximates fair value at the time of issuance.
+As of June 30, 2022, the Company is still in discussions with DTU on the actual costs incurred.
+For the three and six months ended June 30, 2022, interest expense related to the loan from lessor was immaterial.

-As a result of the finance structure this amount is not included as Purchase of property, plant and equipment within the condensed consolidated interim statements of cash flows.
+As a result of the structure of the DTU financing this amount is not included as Purchase of property, plant and equipment within the condensed consolidated interim statements of cash flows.
 The leasehold improvements recognized will be subject for adjustment when the actual costs incurred are made available from DTU.